 Further down the food chain, there are examples of leadership and accountability in football that embarrass, or should embarrass governments.
 Leicester City manager Brendan Rogers, seemingly a ready-made politician if ever there was one in the Prem, dropped three of his players for attending a house party that broke Covid restrictions.
 The game in question was at West Ham, enjoying their best season for 35 years and just below Leicester in the table with both battling for a top four spot and Champions League qualification (now back on the agenda).
 West Ham won 3-2 and City could certainly have done with the creativity and threat of James Maddison, who has scored eight goals and set up five in 26 matches this season from midfield; but as Rodgers said, "they have to be punished or they don't learn".

 This season though, Maddison drew praise from Gary Lineker, of course, and indeed some primary school teachers for setting an example with a "virtual celebration" when scoring for City.
 Explaining his air high-fives, he said "It's probably what we should all be doing at the moment".
-And yet, in light of the party a few weeks after (and examining his other celebrations that include directly addressing tv cameras and running imaginary lines to signpost his name on his shirt), one could easily conclude that it was actually just a bit of attention-seeking.
+And yet, in light of the party a few weeks after (and examining his other celebrations that include directly addressing tv cameras, and running imaginary lines across the back of his shirt to signpost his name), one could easily conclude that it was actually just a bit of attention-seeking.